Richalbert/holbertonschool-shell/basics/README.md

 This script prints the type of the file named iamafile.
 The file iamafile will be in the /tmp directory when we will run your script.

-# 13 - Creat a symbolic link
+# 13 - Create a symbolic link

 This script create a symbolic link to /bin/ls, named __ls__ in the current working directory.

+# 14 - Copy files

+This script copies all the HTML files from the current working directory to the parent of the working directory, but only copy files that did not exist in the parent of the working directory or were newer than the versions in the parent of the working directory.